 The findings reveal that adopting an ePortfolio resulted in an unintended workload for academics against the backdrop of enhanced learning and teaching practices.
 This contradiction was evident as educators did not have the time to upskill to develop the technical insight to understand the ePortfolios workflow and effective use to transform the learning practices as intended.
 Thus, the workload impacted educators' ability to support students as a first point of contact when struggling with submitting assessments in ePortfolio system (used in the subject).
 For instance, most of the subjects that implemented ePortfolio assessments had experienced issues, and when escalated to educators, most of the matters were referred to teacher-facing support staff (learning designers).
-Furthermore, their limited participation in the technical design of the ePortfolio assessment led them to be unaware of the limitations of the configuration of their ePortfolio assessment.
+Furthermore, their limited participation in the technical design of the ePortfolio assessment.
 Because of this, impacted ePortfolio workbooks undergo significant reconfigurations to better align to the needs of the educators and students in a short time and call for the need to inform and re-train.